SamG101-Developer/SNetwork3/README.md

 - Symmetric encryption is authenticated => no need for MAC
 - Signatures have a [random value, timestamp, recipient public key] attached to them
 - Every fixed time point, keys are updated using a symmetric key wrap
+- Has to be encrypt then sign for KEM as this is how KEM key generation works

 <BR>

-There is a MITM the middle attack that appears as if it could be successful here, by an adversary (C) intercepting the stage 1 key transport, when A sends its signed ephemeral public key to B. If C was to replace the signed ephemeral key with its own signed ephemeral kay, there would be an IP mismatch in the DHT for a verification, but if C also swapped the IP addresses on the packet, then B would generate and send a symmetric key to C, who could forward along the signature to A. However, because recipient id is embedded into the signature, it is impossible for this to happen - A would see that a signed message from B was actually intended for C, and therefore would close the connection down immediately, before any information is leaked.
+There is a MITM the middle attack that appears as if it could be successful here, by an adversary (E) intercepting the stage 1 key transport, when A sends its signed ephemeral public key to B. If E was to replace the signed ephemeral key with its own signed ephemeral kay, there would be an IP mismatch in the DHT for a verification, but if E also swapped the IP addresses on the packet, then B would generate and send a symmetric key to E, who could forward along the signature to A. However, because recipient id is embedded into the signature, it is impossible for this to happen - A would see that a signed message from B was actually intended for E, and therefore would close the connection down immediately, before any information is leaked.
-- If A's signed keys are changed, and IP isn't changed -> verification at B fails because statis keys for A's IP won't verify C's signature
+- If A's signed keys are changed, and IP isn't changed -> verification at B fails because statis keys for A's IP won't verify E's signature
-- If A's signed keys are changed, and IP is changed too -> verification at A fails because the recipient id in the received signature from B (forwarded back by C) would be C's id, not A's id
+- If A's signed keys are changed, and IP is changed too -> verification at A fails because the recipient id in the received signature from B (forwarded back by E) would be E's id, not A's id

 ### Establishing end-to-end encryption for packet data connections [PDCP]